 6.3.
-Solution Setup > General > Check.
+Setup > General > Check.
 (Note: If you get an error message you may have made a mistake while creating you mesh.
 Review steps in mesh generation and make changes.)

 6.4.
-Solution Setup > General > Solver.
-Choose options shown below.
+Setup > General.
+Choose Axisymmetric option shown below.

 6.5.
-Solution Setup > Models > Edit...
-Make sure Laminar is selected and click OK.
+Setup > Models > Viscous > Model.
+Select Laminar.

 6.6.
-Solution Setup > Materials > air > Create/Edit.
+Setup > Materials.
+Right click on air and left click on Create/edit....
 Change the Density and Viscosity as per below and click Change/Create.
 Close the dialog box when finished.

 6.7.
-Solution Setup > Cell Zone Conditions > Zone > surface_body.
-Change type to fluid and click OK.
+Setup > Cell Zone Conditions > Zone > surface_body.
+Change type to fluid.
 Select Material Name as air and click OK.
 This should be defaulted to fluid.

 6.8.
-Solution Setup > Boundary Conditions > inlet > Edit...
+Setup > Boundary Conditions > inlet > Edit...
 Change parameters as per below and click OK.
 Table below shows the summary of